-Each year thousands of Australian workers become victims of wage theft.
+Each year thousands of workers become victims of wage theft in Australia.
 Following the 2018 inquiry into wage theft, amendments were made to the Queensland Criminal Code.
-These amendments state that employers in Queensland who intentionally fail to pay their employees will be subject to criminal penalties of up to 10 years’ imprisonment.
+These amendments to wage theft law state that employers in Queensland who intentionally fail to pay their employees will be subject to criminal penalties of up to 10 years’ imprisonment.
 It is now more important than ever to ensure that your business is complying with legal requirements.

 Key points to remember

-- Wage theft is the deliberate denial and wages or employee benefits.
+- Wage theft in Australia is the deliberate denial and wages or employee benefits.

-- Employers will be faced with penalties of up to ten years’ imprisonment for failure to pay employees under recent amendments to the Queensland Criminal Code.
+- Employers will be faced with penalties of up to ten years’ imprisonment for failure to pay employees under recent amendments to the Queensland Criminal Code wage theft law.

 - Ensure that your business is complying with its obligations by keeping up to date with current award rates and legislation.